HabibaMekay/Bookstore-Management-System/usecases/Descriptions/UC9.md

 ### **Title:** Remove Book

 ### **Description:**
-a book will be removed from the system
+A book will be removed from the system

 ### **Actor(s):**
 Stocker